drmbt/comfyui-dreambait-nodes/README.md

 A utility node that concatenates multiple string inputs using a configurable delimiter with dynamic input handling.

 Features:
-- Accepts an arbitrary number of string inputs through dynamic connection
+- Accepts an arbitrary number of string inputs through dynamic connection OR manual typing
 - Smart delimiter parsing that handles escaped characters
 - Configurable options for handling empty strings and whitespace
 - Automatic conversion of non-string inputs to strings
+- Dual output: both concatenated string and list of individual strings

 Inputs:
 - Optional: